linda-seiter/cmsc105-lessons/Unit 1 Lesson/User Input/Formatted Strings/task.md

 Hello, Jeron.
 You are 25 years old.
 ```

-In this example, the values of `name` and `age` are inserted directly into the string where the curly braces are placed.
+In this example, the values stored in the variables `name` and `age` are inserted directly into the string where the curly braces are placed.

 <img src="../../resources/f_string.png" alt="f'Hello, {name}.
 You are {age} years old.'" width="200px">

 F-strings make it easy to format strings without needing to use concatenation or other formatting methods.

-**NOTE:** Rather than assign a new variable `greeting` to an f-string, you can define the f-string
+Rather than assign a new variable `greeting` to an f-string, you can define the f-string
 as an argument to the print statement as shown below:

 ```python